devcodes2025s/IIT_MADRAS/README.md

 # IIT_MADRAS
-This repository consists of all basic and advance python problems , that is being taught in my foundation year of IIT Madras BS Degree.
+<p>This repository consists of all basic and advance python problems , that is being taught in my foundation year of IIT Madras BS Degree.</p>